-The Company's capital adequacy ratio at 31 December 2021 is significantly better than its position in the two previous years due to the EUR17.3m capital raise which took place in early 2021.
-The Company successfully concluded its latest financing round on 31st December 2020.
-The form of the financing is a mandatory convertible credit facility which is eligible for use as both IFRS equity and Tier 1 solvency capital.
-The facility closed and was fully drawn down by the end of May 2021, with a total of EUR17.3m having been committed by four Major Investors and five Additional Investors.
+The Company concluded a capital increase on 31st December 2020.
+The form of the financing was a mandatory convertible credit facility which is eligible for use as both IFRS equity and Tier 1 solvency capital.
+The facility closed and was fully drawn down by the end of May 2021, with a total of \leq 17.3m having been committed by four Major Investors and five Additional Investors.
+The convertible debt mandatorily converts to equity by 31st December 2023.

-Operational readiness and possible implications due to Covid-19
+Operational readiness and possible implications due to economic crisis (war in Ukraine and Covid-19)